Karilli/auto-sklearn/INSTALL.md

 ```

 # Create a python script that uses auto-sklearn with SMOTE
-#
 ```bash
 cd ..
 touch example.py
 ```

+## Check whether the installation was sucsseful
-# Copy-paste the following code into example.py
+Copy-paste the following code into example.py

 ```Python3
 import sklearn.datasets